-Reviewer #3 (Remarks to the Author):
+Reviewer #3

 This manuscript provides analysis of allele-specific binding (ASB) and expression (ASE) data for many individuals and assays.
 The authors compile this information in a database and further focus on describing the properties of transcription factors and genes which are enriched or depleted in ASB and ASE.
 I have the following major comments: